In This Article

-The leach field (also called a “drain field) typically consists of a row of perforated pipes buried in gravel trenches 18 to 36 inches below grade.
-The pipes should be deep enough to avoid freezing, but close enough to the surface to allow air to reach the bacteria, that purifies the effluent (see illustration below).
+The leach field (also called a “drain field”) consists of rows of perforated pipes buried in gravel trenches 18 to 36 inches below grade, deep enough to avoid freezing, but close enough to the surface to allow air to reach the bacteria that further purify the effluent (see illustration below).
 Depending on soil type and local codes the distance to the surface may be as little as 6 inches.